 Naughty: We ought to come clean and tell you that many greyhounds ‘acquire’ household items, which they hide in their beds.
 Beware - underclothes are a particular favourite!

-- Bony: Because they have such little body fat, greyhounds can’t tolerate hard surfaces or extremes of hot and cold.
-They will prefer a comfy sleeping area; your couch will do nicely and are strictly a House pet, not an outdoor one.
+Bony: Because they have such little body fat, greyhounds can’t tolerate hard surfaces or extremes of hot and cold.
+They will prefer a comfy sleeping area; your couch will do nicely and they are strictly a house pet, not an outdoor one.